 Because you’re primarily using your balance transfer card to repay debts, it is recommended that you not purchase anything with the card and add more to your balance.
-Many cards also charge interest on your purchases, and this can start accumulating, which defeats the purpose of taking out a balance transfer credit card.
+Some cards also charge interest on your purchases immediately.
+If you start accumulating interest, it defeats the purpose of getting a balance transfer credit card.
 If you need to make an emergency purchase, consider using another card with a low APR.

-It can take a while for a balance transfer to be completed — usually within 7 to 10 days.
-To avoid being assessed late fees on your old card, continue to make timely payments until the balance has been successfully transferred to your new card.
+It can take a while for a balance transfer to be completed — usually 7 to 10 days.
+To avoid being charged late fees on your old card, continue to make timely payments until the balance has been successfully transferred to your new card.

 Balance transfer credit card calculator: How much can you save?